OpenSextant/SolrTextTagger/QUICK_START.md

 ## Configuring

 We need to configure the schema first.
-The "data driven" mode we're in means we can keep this to a minimum -- we just need to declare the field name "name", "name_tag", and a copy-field to copy it.
+The "data driven" mode we're using allows us to keep this step fairly minimal -- we just need to declare a field type, 2 fields, and a copy-field.
-A critical part up-front is to define the "tag" field type.
+The critical part up-front is to define the "tag" field type.
 There are many many ways to configure text analysis; and we're not going to get into those choices here.
 But an important bit is the ConcatenateFilterFactory at the end of the index analyzer chain.
 Another important bit for performance is postingsFormat=Memory (resulting in compact FST based in-memory data structures vs.